apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**IATSE Reaches Tentative Agreement on Basic Agreement With Studios and Streamers**
+**CDC warns of increased risk of dengue virus in US**

-You can read more about it [here](http://www.hollywoodreporter.com/business/business-news/iatse-tentative-agreement-studios-streamers-1235932608/).
+You can read more about it [here](https://thehill.com/policy/healthcare/4740310-cdc-increased-risk-dengue-virus-us/).

 ## Requirements
 - Python 3.8